Louisa Martindale: Early life

-Professional life
+Career

 After five years in Hull, in 1906 Martindale gained her Doctor of Medicine and returned to Brighton.
 She started her own general practice and very soon was asked to join the Lewes Road Dispensary for Women and Children (which in 1911 became the Lady Chichester Hospital, Brighton Branch) as a visiting medical officer.

+She served with the Scottish Women's Hospitals at Royaumont Abbey in France in World War I, and as a surgeon in London in World War II.

-In 1920 she was instrumental in the setting up of the New Sussex Hospital for Women in Windlesham Road, Brighton, and held the post of senior Surgeon and Physician there until 1937.
-She left Brighton and Hove in 1922, moving to London to start a Surgical Consultant Practice but continued to operate part-time at the New Sussex Hospital.
-After moving to London as a Consultant Surgeon, Louisa soon became known as honorary surgeon at the Marie Curie Hospital.
-In 1931, Martindale was elected as President of the Medical Women's Federation.
-She was appointed C.B.E. that same year.
+In 1920, she was instrumental in the setting up of the New Sussex Hospital for Women in Windlesham Road, Brighton, and held the post of senior surgeon and physician there until 1937.

+After moving to London as a consultant surgeon, Martindale soon became known as honorary surgeon at the Marie Curie Hospital.
+In 1931, Martindale was elected president of the Medical Women's Federation.
+She was appointed CBE that same year.
 Two years later, she was elected a Fellow of the Royal College of Obstetricians and Gynaecologists.
-In 1937, Martindale was appointed to the Council of the Royal College of Obstetricians and Gynecologists as the first woman member in history.
+In 1937, Martindale was appointed to the council of the Royal College of Obstetricians and Gynaecologists as its first woman member.

 Martindale's medical interests were sometimes controversial, especially her studies of venereal disease and prostitution.
 Her book Under the Surface (1909), in which she spoke quite openly about these very topics, apparently caused a stir in the House of Commons.
 She also laid the groundwork for research in the treatment of uterine cancer and fibroid growths in women by means of intensive X-ray therapy.

 She secured a long and distinguished life and career in medicine, carrying out over 7000 operations.
 Her work brought her respect and acknowledgment from both her colleagues and her patients: she was made a Fellow of the Royal College of Obstetricians in 1933, and was a member of the Royal Society of Medicine.
 Eventually she became a specialist in the early treatment of cervical cancer by X-ray and she later lectured extensively throughout the UK, the United States, and Germany.

-In November 2022 the new £483 million building at the Royal Sussex County Hospital in Brighton, East Sussex was named after Louisa Martindale.
-It will be home to over 30 wards and departments and be kitted with state-of-the-art facilities.
+Activism

+An active member of the Brighton Women's Franchise Society, she also served as a magistrate for many years on the Brighton bench, became president of the Medical Women's Federation in 1931, was a Prison Commissioner and a member of the National Council of Women.